 It may take a few months, but then you finally get things under control and are ready to get your life back.
 Time to start training again!

-I’m not gonna lie to you; your first couple of sessions probably won’t be pretty… In fact, there are TWO areas where you’re probably going to be most challenged in your game.
+I’m not gonna lie to you; your first couple of sessions probably won’t be pretty… In fact, there are THREE areas where you’re probably going to be most challenged in your game.